EU FILMS STAFF JOB DESCRIPTIONS

 - assembles the final version of the film for export and playback on movie night

-- burns a DVD, Blu-Ray or both version of the film
+- works with advisor to create the DVD, Blu-Ray or both versions of the film

 AUDIO SUPERVISOR